-From the outside, the house at 312 E. Marthona Road in the Nashville suburb of Madison looks like the other stately, mid-century houses in the neighborhood.
+From the outside, the house at 312 E. Marthona Road in the Tennessee suburb of Madison looks like the other stately, mid-century houses in the neighborhood.
 But once you step inside, the walls begin to tell stories.

 There's the recording studio where a Country Music Hall of Fame member recorded.
 There's the room where Elvis used to sit and play gospel songs on the piano.
 There's the dining room table where country legends had dinner.